sordidlist/buffcat/README.md

 #### 4.5) File protections
 If you're interested in checking a binary for file protections but don't want to leave the command line, try the `checksec <binary>` command in Linux, or [winchecksec](https://github.com/trailofbits/winchecksec) for Windows.

-### The good part
+## The good part

 #### 5) Debugging
 In your Windows VM, open up a second cmd terminal aside from the one brainpan is running in.
 In your `\radare2-install\bin\` directory, run `radare2.exe -dA <YOUR_BRAINPAN_PID_HERE>`, using your brainpan.exe PID as the last arg. `-d` is for debug mode, and `-A` is to auto analyze the binary.

 ![rad1](https://user-images.githubusercontent.com/5056836/121239756-e33b7780-c856-11eb-932d-f76177bdfc54.PNG)

 You'll get some analysis output, followed by a command prompt, which is the bottom line in yellow.
 The hex address shown is the current address in memory.
-From this prompt, run `4dc` to un-pause the debugger 4 times (radare2 appears to pause brainpan's execution whenever a new thread is launched, and this command un-pauses it so that we can debug in real time).
+From this prompt, run `2dc` to un-pause the debugger 2 times (radare2 appears to pause brainpan's execution whenever a new thread is launched, and this command un-pauses it so that we can debug in real time).

 It will say "Finished thread", at which point you can hit enter again and get back to the yellow radare2 prompt.
+I noticed that sometimes I had to do `dc` more than twice, sometimes up to 4 times.
+Just do `dc` until you see "Finished thread" on the console.
+Then, brainpan should be listening.
+Note: further down, you may have to `dc` radare2 again once you've sent some input over the wire, so that brainpan can unpause and receive it.

 ```
 [0x772e29dc]> 4dc